"Ali Baba and the Forty Thieves" is a story from the Arabian Nights.

 - Family-Unfriendly Death: In order to infiltrate Ali-Baba's house the chief bandit poses as an oil merchant and hides his men in large oil jars.
 (One of the jars actually does contain oil, to keep up the ruse).
-Morgiana heats the oil to boiling and kills the hidden bandits with it.
+When Morgiana discovers the hiding bandits, she dispatches them all by heating the oil to boiling and pouring it over them.

-- Greed: Kasym's Fatal Flaw.
+- Greed: Kasim's Fatal Flaw.
 He apparently intends to loot the whole treasure cave in one take, lingers too long and forgets the password.

 - Guile Hero: Morgiana.